programmfabrik/easydb-documentation/en/webfrontend/datamanagement/search/find/script_runner/script_runner.md

 Um beispielweise den Original Dateinamen aller gefundenen Objekte auszugeben, können Sie folgendes Script benutzen.
 Wir nehmen an, dass im Datenmodell der Objekttyp **medien_ab** mit dem Feld **medium** existiert.

+As example you can use the following script to output the original file names of all found records.
+We assume that the object type **medien_ab** with the field **medium** exists in the data model.

 ```javascript
 if (offset==0) {
   // output header for the CSV file